-Here is a list of questions that you may want to ask.
-There is also some space for you to write down your own questions if you would like.
+Here is a list of questions that you might like to ask.
 Never be shy about asking questions.
 It is always better to ask than to worry.

 How long will it take to get the test results?

 What type of bladder cancer do I have?